drshamsinejad/PHiFL-CGAN/README.md

 Dataset
 --
 Your need to download FEMNIST dataset.
-FEMNIST is naturally non-IID....?

 **Notice:**
         You need to create the following folders where the program is located: `results\clients_models`